Stefanos0710/SignAI/README.md

 Security note
 - Some operations in this release may require administrator privileges (installation, camera access, certain model management tasks).
 Future releases will reduce these requirements or provide safer alternatives.
+- If a console apears, do *not* close it, because it would also close the main app, and it shows bugs or more translation details ect.

 ---